 Desired outcome Chosen action / approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead When will you review implementation?
-To enhance a love of maths especially pupils who do not have access to maths resources.
-Maths packs to ignite the love of number.
-2017/18 End of Key Stage data shows a dip in Maths at the end of KS2.
+To enhance a love of learning across the curriculum for all pupils.
+Outside Hub to be used to support small target groups and nurture groups for vulnerable pupils This will include when working with the Outdoor Learning Teacher Boxall Profile will show diminishing gaps in personal growth for pupils.
 Widening of the gap between disadvantaged pupils and non at the end of KS1 at expected and greater depth standards.
 Widening of the gap between disadvantaged pupils and non at higher level at end of KS2.
-Data analysis to ensure we diminish the difference across all year groups especially in reading.
+Data analysis to ensure we diminish the difference across all year groups especially in personal growth.
 Reading attitude surveys, analysis and next steps.
-SLT July 2019 Improved partnerships with parents and carers Improved attendance / punctuality Liaison with parents/carers by SENDCO/PPF lead.
-Whole school approach to developing communication with School attendance hovers around 96.8%, with some individual attendance/ punctuality issues.
+SLT July 2020 Improved partnerships with parents and carers Improved attendance / punctuality Liaison with parents/carers by SENDCO/PPF lead.
+Whole school approach to developing communication with School attendance hovers around 96.8%, with some individual attendance/punctuality issues.
 Some children would benefit from more support with their learning at home.
 Monitor attendance.
 Informal feedback from parents.
 Parent survey.
-Head Attendance - half termly.
-Parent survey - by Nov 2018.
+CH/JS Attendance - half termly.
+Parent survey.

 parents/ carers and promoting better attendance and punctuality through communication and tightening up procedures.
-We feel that we could improve our communication and support so that we help parents to help their children and communicate more clearly what we are doing at school.
 More opportunities for Disadvantaged pupils' emotional needs to be met at a time when they may feel most vulnerable To maximise outdoor opportunities for disadvantaged children at lunchtimes A negative lunchtime experience can impact on a child for a number of hours - this targeted support can allow pupils to develop emotionally therefore removing any barriers to learning that may otherwise occur.
 Pupil Surveys Lunchtime behaviour books.
 SLT Every governor meeting in the HT report.
-Total budgeted cost £2,650
+Total budgeted cost £2,620